This is the Professional Version.

 Imaging tests (eg, ultrasonography, barium enema, IV urography, CT, MRI) are not specific or adequate for diagnosis.
 However, they sometimes show the extent of endometriosis and thus can be used to monitor the disorder once it is diagnosed.
 The serum cancer antigen 125 level may be elevated, but obtaining this level is usually not helpful in diagnosis or management.
-Testing for other infertility disorders may be indicated (see Infertility).
+Testing for other infertility disorders may be indicated (see page Infertility).

 Staging the disorder helps physicians formulate a treatment plan and evaluate response to therapy.
 According to the American Society for Reproductive Medicine, endometriosis may be classified as stage I (minimal), II (mild), III (moderate), or IV (severe), based on number, location, and depth of implants, and presence of endometriomas and filmy or dense adhesions (see Table: Stages of Endometriosis).

 Stages of Endometriosis